The Sheriff (Receiver of Fines) offices – Their role and record keeping in a conveyancing context.

 In essence, the new act created dedicated officers of the court entitled ‘Receiver of Fines’ who had ‘…the power to seize real property…’.
 In practical terms, these Sheriffs (Receiver of Fines) are invariably also the sheriffs (Revenue) for a county, albeit wearing different ‘hats of authority’ and maintaining separate registers.

-It is against these registers that Sheriff (Receiver of Fines) searches are conducted.
+Sheriff (Receiver of Fines) searches are carried out using these registers.

-Why should the purchasing solicitor/ conveyancer search the Sheriff (Receiver of Fines) registers when investigating title in a property/ right/ interest purchase?
+What’s the rationale for purchasing solicitors or conveyancers to inspect the Sheriff (Receiver of Fines) registers when examining the title in a property, right, or interest acquisition?

 Freehold property once briefly immune to enforcement by the Sheriff (Civil) and/ or sheriff (revenue) now became subject to the characteristics of the Fines (Payment and Recovery) Act 2014.
 The new act provided that ‘…recovery orders for fines over €500 may be made by the court’.
 Secondly that a receiver appointed may ‘seize and sell property’ as part of the recovery process, and that a definition of ‘property’ now includes ‘land and personal property’.